 In contrast to static analysis, dynamic analysis involves examining how code operates while it is executing.
 Dynamic application security testing (DAST) tools interact with applications to evaluate their behavior during runtime and locate potential security weaknesses.
 Examples of techniques used in DAST include:

 Kiuwan understands the importance of defending applications against cyber attacks.
-Our end-to-end security platform provides teams with everything needed to perform SAST analysis, identifying and remedying application vulnerabilities.
+Our end-to-end security platform provides teams with everything they need to perform SAST analysis, identify, and remediate application vulnerabilities.
 Our platform also performs security assessments on open-source components to ensure code quality.

 One of the benefits of using Kiuwan for application security testing is that it supports over 30 languages and integrates with multiple IDEs.
 Our team can help you quickly become proficient in ensuring the security of your organization’s products, both internally and externally.
 Curious?
 Request a free demo to see it in action.